 Below, you find a list of identity and access management certifications within IAM career categories and web page links for quick access to program details:

-Download “Becoming a Cybersecurity Expert” from the certification page for details about the IAM roles in cyber security career choices.
+Download “Becoming a Cybersecurity Expert” from the IAM certification page for details about the IAM roles in cyber security career choices.

 Benefits of Identity and Access Management Certification

 Some people may not see the value of professional certification in the marketplace and others may question the benefits of pursuing identity and access management certifications.
-Below are some questions that some may ask themselves when considering a professional certification:
+Below are some questions that some may ask themselves when considering a professional IAM certification:

 - Is the certifying organization providing awareness and training with periodic articles, newsletters, blogs, social media posts, discussion groups, and other resources which serve the greater society?

-- Is a process in place to list criteria for certification and ensure certificate holders are qualified?
+- Is a process in place to list criteria for IAM certification and ensure certificate holders are qualified?